Radiotherapy to relieve pressure or a blockage

 Internal radiotherapy (brachytherapy)

 Internal radiotherapy is also called brachytherapy and doctors use this for tumours in some parts of the body.
-For example, if you have a tumour in your food pipe (oesophagus), your doctor may decide that the best way to shrink it is with brachytherapy.
+For example, if you have a tumour in your food pipe (oesophagus), your doctor might decide that the best way to shrink it is with brachytherapy.
 You have a tube put down your nose and into your food pipe.
 This is known as an NG tube or nasogastric tube.
-The tube contains a radioactive metal source.

-This type of radiotherapy does not usually cause many side effects and they tend to be mild.
+This type of radiotherapy doesn't usually cause many side effects and they tend to be mild.
 The side effects tend to come on as you go through your treatment course and may last for a week or two after the treatment has ended.

-You may feel more tired than before the treatment started.
+You might feel more tired than before the treatment started.

 If you have external radiotherapy your skin may go red in the treatment area.

 You may feel sick if your stomach is in the treatment area.
 To help control this, your doctor or nurse can give you anti sickness medicines (anti emetics).
-You may find that taking an anti sickness tablet 20 minutes before your treatment helps.
+You might find that it helps to take an anti sickness tablet 20 minutes before your treatment.

-If your bowel is in the treatment area, you may have some diarrhoea.
+If your bowel is in the treatment area, you might have some diarrhoea.
 Your doctor or nurse can give you some medicines to help control diarrhoea.

 Question about cancer?
 Contact our information nurse team